-Under the asset valuation method, gains and losses are spread over a 5-year period (4-year period for gains and losses before June 30, 2012).
-As of June 30, 2018, the Funding Value of assets is approximately \$4.6 million more than the Market Value.
-Continued recognition of investment losses from prior years will put upward pressure on contribution rates in the next few valuations in the absence of additional investment gains.
+Under the asset valuation method, gains and losses are spread over a 5-year period.
+As of June 30, 2019, the Funding Value of assets is approximately \$6.4 million more than the Market Value.
+Continued recognition of investment losses from prior years will put upward pressure on contribution rates in the next few valuations in the absence of additional investment gains above the 7.00% assumed rate of investment return.